grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-email.md

 ## Before you begin

-For Grafana OSS, you enable email notifications by first configuring [SMTP settings][smtp-settings] in the Grafana configuration settings.
 {{<admonition type="note">}}
 This section is for Grafana OSS only.
 For Grafana Cloud, SMTP configuration is not required.
 {{</admonition>}}

+For Grafana OSS, you enable email notifications by first configuring [SMTP settings][smtp-settings] in the Grafana configuration settings.

 ### SMTP configuration

-1. Access the Configuration File.
+1. Access the configuration file.

    Locate the Grafana configuration file.
 This file is typically named `grafana.ini` or `custom.ini` and is located in the `conf` directory within the Grafana installation directory.

-1. Open the Configuration File:
+1. Open the configuration file:

    Open the configuration file using a text editor.

-1. Locate SMTP Settings Section.
+1. Locate SMTP settings section.

    Search for the [SMTP settings section][smtp-settings] in the configuration file.
 It starts with `[smtp]`.

-1. Configure SMTP Settings.
+1. Configure SMTP settings.

    Within the `[smtp]` settings section, specify the following parameters: